alicehenriksson/Work-task-tracker/README.md

 ### **Optional Tools**
 - [Git Fork](https://git-fork.com/) (Makes reviewing changes and reverting a bit easier)

+### Alternative Tools

+- [Replit](https://replit.com/) (Web-based alternative to Cursor, useful if there's setup problems during the session)

+Replit is a useful alternative if for some reason you're having problems with setting up Cursor.

+To use Replit in the workshop, create an account, go to "**Templates**", find Next.js in the list, click "**Use Template**".

 ## **Installation Guide**
 Follow these steps to set up your development environment.